giovannellilab/ena-submission/README.md

 If the SAMPLES registration is succesfull, it will provide a receipt.xml file with very important information regarding your SAMPLE:
 - ENA accession: starting with ERS.. ; its an alternative accession in ENA for mapping purposes.
 - BioSAMPLE accession: Starting with SAMEA.., it is used in journal pubblication
-- sample ALIAS: it is decide by you while compiling the google sheet
+- sample ALIAS: it is an alias recognizable by you and decided while compiling the google sheet